Kalium/Snakepit/README.md

 * Viper API is on port 5556.
 * Swagger is on port 5557.
 By default it shows pit's docs.
 * Pit is on port 5558.

-Notes:
-At this point you'll have to run the ragpicker container manually.
-I suggest mounting a volume and feeding it directories.
-If you look at ragpicker/Dockerfile, you'll see an example of this.

 Licensing:
 Ragpicker, Viper, Flower, Celery and assorted Python packages are all under their own licenses.